Valentine’s Sweetheart Deal:

 Start bottling mead

-1. To begin, put the gallon jug or bottling bucket on a countertop so it is on a raised platform.
+1. Place the gallon jug or bottling bucket on a countertop or raised platform.

-2. Attach one end of the auto-siphon to the bottling bucket and the other end to a sanitized bottle.
-You might need someone to hold this for you.
+2. Attach one end of the auto-siphon to the bottling bucket and the other to a sanitized bottle.

-3. If you are using an auto-filler, attach it with the siphon at the end of the bottles.
+3. If using an auto-filler, attach it to the siphon.

-4. Make sure the end in the carboy does not disturb the sediments settled at the bottom.
+4. Ensure the siphon’s end in the carboy does not disturb the sediment settled at the bottom.

 7. Once a bottle is filled, take out the siphon end or the auto filler and place it inside the next bottle.